gradio-app/gradio/CONTRIBUTING.md

 This will start the backend server in reload mode, which will watch for changes in the `gradio` folder and reload the app if changes are made.
 By default, Gradio will launch on port 7860.
 You can also just use `python app.py`, but this won't automatically trigger updates.

+Note: if you have `gradio` installed elsewhere in your system, you may need to uninstall it or at least make sure your `PYTHONPATH` includes the directory where the Gradio repository is cloned, e.g., `export PYTHONPATH="./"`

 If you're making frontend changes, start the frontend server: